 Not everyone needs to set or change the coordinate system for their map or layers in Surfer.
 However, there are a few scenarios where you would want to set the coordinate system for your map and layers.
 This doesn't necessarily have to apply only to those users with geographic data.
-You can still set the units of non-geographic data and convert them to other units (e.g. millimeters on a slide to centimeters).
+You can still set the units of non-geographic data and convert them to other units (e.g. millimeters to centimeters).

 Some scenarios where you would want to set or change the coordinate system for the layers or map include: